Combining DevOps and Scrum: Best Practices

 While using Scrum in DevOps offers many advantages, be mindful of potential challenges.
 One key challenge is striking a balance between Scrum’s flexibility and DevOps’ need for automation and standardization.

-Read related post Azure DevOps Streamlining Software Delivery
+Read related post Kubernetes Integration in DevOps

 Another hurdle involves ensuring all team members possess the required skills and knowledge for successful Scrum implementation in a DevOps setting.
 This might call for additional training or hiring experts.